Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### ✅ Concurrency

 While this library is not yet explicitly guaranteed to be _thread-safe_, it's definitely meant to work properly when the caller wants to run more than one thing at a time.
 This means there is intentionally minimal global, mutable state in the library.
-If global mutable state is added, such as a discrete-log function doing internal memoization, thread-safety will be considered.
+If global mutable state is added, such as a discrete-log function doing internal memoization, thread safety will be considered.

 ### ✅ Exceptions